New feature spotlight for pharmacy workflows

 Expansion areas

-• HL7 cross-reference alerting for missing or late document coverage
+• Cross-reference alerting for missing or late document coverage

 • Badge-style surfacing in pharmacy operational screens